Tips for travellers

 Does Turkey Use European Standards?

 Yes, Turkey adopts many European standards to accommodate global travelers.
-The country uses European-style (Type C and F) electrical plugs, follows Eastern European Time, and its hotels and airports strictly adhere to European safety and operational regulations.
+The country uses European-style (Type C and F) electrical plugs, follows Eastern European Time, and its hotels and airports strictly adhere to contemporary European safety and operational regulations.

 Frequently Asked Questions